Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

 ## Pupil ID Check Page

 The Pupil ID check is the key security feature of the MyPSE.ie application.
 The page presents the users an input field that queries the Pupil Records Data table.
 If a matching Pupil ID is found to the one submitted users can click on the link provided to begin creating a pupil passport.
-The pupil ID chack page is available to both pupil and parent users via the add passport link in the passport list page.
+The pupil ID check page is available to both pupil and parent users via the add passport link in the passport list page.
 The page features a heading image and text that informs the user they cannot create a passport without a valid ID.

 <img src="../docs/readme_images/feat_pages_pupil_id_check.png"><br>
 _MyPSE.ie Pupil ID Check page_